markatron9000/AnimeOpsEnds/README.md

 # AnimeOpsEnds
-A project that will, given a userame, will download a zip file containing all of the openings and endins of watched anime.
-It will also be on a website, and will use Flask.
+A project that will, given a userame for https://myanimelist.net/, download a .txt file containing youtube URL's for the openings all of the user's finished anime.